iSPIRT/depa-inferencing/docs/depa_inferencing_system_design.md

 * For privacy, inferencing service deserializes and splits bidding signals such that GenerateBid() can only ingest bidding signals required to generate bid(s) per Interest Group.

-* Within the Bidding service, a request is dispatched to a custom code execution engine / sandbox with all inputs required for data consumer's code execution.
+* Within the inferencing service, a request is dispatched to a custom code execution engine / sandbox with all inputs required for data consumer's code execution.
   * Within the sandbox, the data consumer's GenerateBid() code is executed within a separate worker thread for generating bids for an Interest Group.
 The execution within worker threads can happen in parallel.
-Refer to the [Adtech code execution][30] section for more details.
+Refer to the [code execution][30] section for more details.

 #### Data consumer's key/value Service
 A data consumer's Key/Value service receives requests from the [Frontend service][14] and returns real-time buyer data required for inferencing, corresponding to lookup keys.
 The Key/Value service is also hosted within TEEs.